-a) Each residential dwelling unit shall require 1/15 acre of developable land located on the same lot as the unit.
-This equals a residential density of 15 units per developable acre.

-Developable land excludes those lands that are outlined in section 2.5.2.
+- a) Maximum base residential density is 24 dwelling units per developable acre of the parcel where the units are located. - b) Residential density bonus units that meet the requirements of §6.15 shall be allowed in addition to base density units not to exceed a Maximum Total Residential Density (base density plus bonus density) of 30 units per acre. - C) Developable land excludes those lands that are outlined in section 2.5.2.
 The maximum number of units that may be permitted shall be calculated by multiplying the residential density by the total developable acreage of the lot.
-When this calculation results in a number with a fractional component, the fraction will be rounded according to conventional rounding rules as follows, in which X is a whole number:

-- X.0 X.49 units shall be rounded DOWN to X units - X.5 X.99 units shall be rounded UP to X+1 units

-Examples: 15 units/acre x 1.22 developable acres = 18.30 units rounds down to 18 units 15 units/acre x 2.97 developable acres = 44.55 units rounds up to 45 units
+When this calculation results in a number with a fractional component, the fraction will be rounded according to conventional rounding rules as follows, in which X is a whole number: - X.0 X.49 units shall be rounded DOWN to X units - X.5 X.99 units shall be rounded UP to X+1 units - Examples: 24 units/acre x 1.22 developable acres = 29.28 units rounds down to 29 units 24 units/acre x 2.66 developable acres = 63.84 units rounds up to 64 units - d) Residential dwelling units may only be approved as part of a mixed-use Planned Unit Development or Residential Planned Unit Development.
+All residential dwelling units are required to meet Vermont Fire and Building Safety Code. - 3.9.4 Dimensional Requirement for Lots in the JC District-No Zoning Permit may be issued for Land Development in the J/C District unless the lot proposed for such Land Development meets the following dimensional requirements:

-- Residential dwelling units may only be approved as part of a mixed-use Planned Unit Development.
-All residential dwelling units are required to meet Vermont Fire and Building Safety Code - 3.9.4 Dimensional Requirement for Lots in the JC District-No Zoning Permit may be issued for Land Development in the J/C District unless the lot proposed for such Land Development meets the following dimensional requirements: - a) Lot Area No lot shall be less than one-fourth (1/4) or 0.25 acre.
-The purchase of additional land by the owner of a lot from an adjacent lot owner will be permitted, provided such purchase does not create a lot of less than the minimum area required in the Zoning District on the part of the seller. - b) Lot Dimensions - Each lot must contain a point from which a circle with a radius of twenty-five (25) feet can be inscribed within the boundary of the lot. - c) Lot Frontage No lot having frontage on a public or private road shall have less than seventy-five (75) feet of continuous uninterrupted length of said frontage or the lot must have access to a public or private road with approval by the DRB pursuant to Sections 4.2 and 4.3. - d) Lot Coverage - The total ground area covered by all structures, parking areas, walkways, driveway and areas covered by impervious materials shall not exceed eighty percent (80%) of the total ground area of the lot.
+- a) Lot Area No lot shall be less than 8,712 square feet (1/5) or 0.20 acre.
+The purchase of additional land by the owner of a lot from an adjacent lot owner will be permitted, provided such purchase does not create a lot of less than the minimum area required in the Zoning District on the part of the seller. - b) Lot Dimensions - Each lot must contain a point from which a circle with a radius of twentyfive (25) feet can be inscribed within the boundary of the lot. - c) Lot Frontage No lot having frontage on a public or private road shall have less than seventy-five (75) feet of continuous uninterrupted length of said frontage or the lot must have access to a public or private road with approval by the DRB pursuant to sections 4.2 and 4.3. - d) Lot Coverage The total ground area covered by all structures, parking areas, walkways, driveway and areas covered by impervious materials shall not exceed eighty percent (890%) of the total developable ground area of the lot.

-3.9.5 Dimensional Limitations for Structures on Lots in the JC District
+3.9.5 Dimensional Limitations Requirements for Structures on Lots in the JC District